Carl-Maxwell/visual-diff/readme.md

 in future it will probably just create these repos itself,

-and maybe use a hidden .trees folder for them... hm.
+and maybe use a hidden .visualdiff folder for them.

+# usage

-Also, this script must be run from within your repo.
+This script must be run from within your repo.

-It is intended to be used immediately before committing to check your changes
+It is intended to be used after `git --add`, while you are writing the commit message